MiguelRoldao/ISEL_WeatherStation/README.md

 Built for a LPCXpresso LPC1769 dev board and programed on NXP MCUXpresso IDE.

-The documentation is on /docs_html.rar and the index is at docs_html.rar/doc/html/index.html
+The documentation is on /docs_html.rar and the main page is at docs_html.rar/html/index.html